embededguy/embededguy/README.md

 # INTRO

 ### Hi there, My Name is Prakash Choudhary
 ### I'm a Web Developer and Embedded System Engineer
-Currently i am  studying in fourth year Engineering in EXTC which would be completed in year 2023.
-I also make videos on Techinical content on my YouTube channel

 <div align="center"><img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=embededguy&theme=vue"/></div>